Disabled Access at Bedgebury Pinetum

 The Friends' Learning Bursary Scheme

 The Friends of Bedgebury Pinetum is a charitable organisation that aims to promote tree-related engagement, research and learning at Bedgebury, one of the finest conifer collections in the world.
-We are therefore keen to encourage people to come to Bedgebury to learn about and engage with the Pinetum on all levels, but, in particular, we are keen to direct our support to those who might not be able to come without our help.
+We wish to encourage people to come to Bedgebury to learn about the Pinetum, its tree collection and Bedgebury's tree conservation efforts.
+Our support is directed to those who might not be able to come without our help.

-If Bedgebury's unique assets make a substantial difference to you, your family, your school or organisation, and you would find it difficult to visit without our support, please consider making an application to our Concessionary Admission Scheme.
-If you are a school, and you would like to come to Bedgebury to participate in a programme organised by the Forestry Commission's Learning Team, you might be eligible for support under our Learning Bursary Scheme.
+If you are a school, and you would like to come to Bedgebury to participate in a learning programme organised by the Forestry Commission's Learning Team, you might be eligible for support under our Learning Bursary Scheme.

-For details of the eligibility criterion for each scheme, or for information on how to apply, please click here.
+For details of the eligibility criterion for the scheme and for information on how to apply, please click here.